microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

 - Managing the dependency issues in HVCs and products that have mismatching versions of fluent packages that depend on keyboard-key
   - Continuously apologizing

+## Discarded solutions

+### Option 1: Keep using keyboard-key

+We can copy the contents of keyboard-key internally into the v8 `react` folder.
+We have already done this previously with v7.
+This lets us modify keyboard-key freely without breaking v8.

+However this will be messy as products migrate to v9.
+For example teams has a specific yarn resolution to a version of `@fluentui/keyboard-key`

+### Option 2: Use existing package (i.e. react-utilities)

+Since we expect any new form key(code)s to be easily tree shakeable we can simply use an existing package like `@fluentui/react-utilities` to store the next tree-shakeable iteration of these key(code)s.

+If following semver, this would not result in a major bump of the package and should be updated without too many problems by partners.

+> NOTE: we do not currently use semver, so we might not have this advantage while in alpha